Yash-Parwani/House-Price-Prediction/README.md

 elevator: have ( 1 ) or not have elevator( 0 )<br>
 fiveYearsProperty: if the owner have the property for less than 5 years.<br>

-3. Generic Flow Of Project
+G. Generic Flow Of Project

-4. EDA
+H. EDA

-E.Data Cleaning
+I.Data Cleaning

 we have 26 columns ,from these we don't want some column(i.e. url,id,cid) then we will perform data cleaning wich involve following steps. our target variable is totalPrice
 a.
 Impute/Remove missing values or Null values (NaN)